codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 used to group other HTML elements into components like `navigation bar`, `main content area`, `footer`, ...

-And here are commons container tags that you can choose to manage your webpage:
+And here are common container tags that you can choose to manage your webpage:

 1| `<nav></nav>` -- This container tags are used to group [navigation links](https://www.w3schools.com/tags/tag_nav.asp "ext").